An additive application of the resonance method: The link to Kronecker's theorem

-There is a rich literature on quantitative versions of Kronecker's theorem, that is find explicitly a $T$ such that the theorem holds for some $x_0\leq T$, and we refer to the work of Gonek and Montgomery \cite{Gonek2016} for a detailed exposition and historical review.
-One of the techniques is naturally based on not taking $T$ to infinity in \eqref{Kronecker} and estimating instead the least $T_0$ such that the occurring error terms when divided by $T_0$ would be $\ll 1+N(L-1)/L$.
+There is a rich literature on quantitative versions of Kronecker's theorem, that is to find explicitly a $T$ so that the theorem holds for some $x_0\leq T$, and we refer to the work of Gonek and Montgomery \cite{Gonek2016} for a detailed exposition and historical review.
+One of the techniques is naturally based on not taking $T$ to infinity in \eqref{eq:Bohr_Jessen} and estimating instead the least $T_0$ such that the occurring error terms when divided by $T_0$ would be $\ll 1+N(L-1)/L$.
 This is of course the resonance method for producing large values of $F(x)$ in the interval $[0,T_0]$ and its optimal application up to constants has been proved by Chen \cite{Chen2000} who used slightly different positive trigonometric polynomials to construct $W_L(x)$.
-We state a variation of the theorem by following the proof in \cite[Theorem 5.1]{Gonek2016}.